-Crisis: 20% of Indian children under 5 years of age (~6 million per annum) suffer from acute malnutrition.
-Only 1% have access to services that can save them.
-One million children die in India every year due to severe acute malnutrition.
-Fight Hunger Foundation works in 450 villages in states where levels of acute malnutrition are high (15-33% for children under 3 years of age).
+Crisis: 20 million children in India suffer from acute malnutrition.
+A very small percentage of these have access to services that can save them.
+1 million children die in India every year due to severe acute malnutrition.
+AAH works in 633 villages in states where levels of acute malnutrition are high (15-33% for children <3 years of age).

-Programs: i) Curative and Preventive care for malnourished children. ii) Institutional strengthening through capacity building, infrastructure development and support. iii) Community Interventions for raising awareness about malnutrition, health and hygiene. iv) Research on new formulae to reduce the cost of treatment, local high density nutritional food, evidence based policy action and surveys.
+Programs: 1) Navoday Program: a) Curative and Preventive care for malnourished children. b) Community interventions for raising awareness about malnutrition, health, and hygiene.
+2) Institutional strengthening through capacity building, infrastructure development, and support.
+3) Research on new formulae to reduce the cost of treatment, local high density nutritional food, evidence based policy action, and surveys.

 Read other NGO Snapshots

 Pune Neurosciences Trust and Research Society's Samavedana